ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     ```
     {: codeblock}

-    Where `PlanID` is the resource plan ID of your LogDNA instance.
+    Where `PlanID` is the resource plan ID of your logging instance.